H-Bombmxpwr/dj-library/README.md

-# Spotify Playlist MP3 Downloader
+# DJ Library Downloader (GUI Version)

-This script downloads all songs from a public Spotify playlist by searching YouTube for each track's official audio, downloading it as an MP3, tagging it with metadata (compatible with Serato and other DJ software), and saving them locally.
-All downloads are validated and run in parallel for speed.
+A modern, parallelized Spotify playlist downloader built for DJs.
+Instead of using a command-line interface, this version provides an intuitive GUI to:

+* Paste a public Spotify playlist link
+* Download each track by locating its official audio on YouTube
+* Convert to `.mp3`, tag it with metadata (artist, title, album, year, genre)
+* Save and organize tracks by playlist
+* Run multiple sessions in parallel with live progress

+---

+## How It Works

+* `dj_gui.py` opens a GUI window.
+* Each session downloads a playlist and displays live console output and a progress bar.
+* Multiple sessions can be run simultaneously (up to 6 by default).
+* Tracks are saved in a structured format with Serato/Traktor-compatible tags.

 ---